Is there EVIDENCE that dogs can reliably detect c-diff?

 Our dogs don't wear PPE.
-Our dogs have the same chance of acquiring HAI that you do.
+Our dog has the same chance of acquiring HAI that you do.
 He stays healthy and we have protocols which minimize risk.
 An associated question was asked about his introducing new risk.
-This has been studied in Germany and the answer is not likely with routine practices and a healthy dog.
+This has been studied by Guelph University and the answer is not likely when following protocols.

 Do you hold a license from PHAC?

 Public Health Ontario asked this question.
-No, a license is not required because the c-diff positive and c-diff negative samples we use in training do not contain pathogen or toxin.
+No, a license is not required because the c-diff we use in training does not contain pathogen or toxin.

 How much does it cost?

 We negotiate a modest rate per day.
-It usually works out to a fraction of your traditional costs.
+It may work out to less than $100 per clinical unit.